Posted on June 27, 2018 and last updated on March 17, 2025

 • Sights: Kennebunk River, shrines, town

 The Franciscan monastery is just minutes from Kennebunkport’s downtown and offers a peaceful contrast to the busy, commercial center.
-The friars invite the public onto their estate — which includes a guest house, paved walking trails, and gardens designed by the Frederick Law Olmsted Brothers — during opening hours, from sunrise to sunset.
+The friars invite the public onto their estate — which includes a guest house, paved walking trails, and gardens designed by the Frederick Law Olmsted Brothers.
+The public is welcome during opening hours, from sunrise to sunset.
 Though St. Francis loved animals, the monastery does not allow pets.
 But there is a gift shop on site that includes a few items for animal lovers.

 There are shrines and outdoor chapels throughout the monastery, which was established in 1947 by the Lithuanian Friars of St. Casimir after they fled the Soviet invasion of Lithuania.
 Many of the shrines contain Lithuanian architectural details.

 Directions: From the south, take the Maine Turnpike to Wells, Exit 19.
 At the end of the ramp, turn left at the traffic light onto Rt.
 109 South for 1.6 miles.
 At the next traffic light, turn left onto Rt.
 1 north for 1.8 miles.
 Turn right on Rt.
 9 east for 4.2 miles until you come to the intersection of Routes 9 & 35 (Western Ave & Beach Ave).
 There is a Sunoco Station on the corner.
 Take a right onto Beach Avenue.
-The monastery is .2 miles on your left.
+The monastery is 0.2 miles on your left.
+Park in the guesthouse lot.

 Let me know if you have any trail updates or corrections!